pakhandi-zz/Buggy---Windows/README.md

 <h1>Batch-Test for CodeForces : V.1.0</h1>

-This application is to assisst a competitive-programmer in a CodeForces round.
+This application is to assist a competitive-programmer in a CodeForces round.
 This application downloads all the sample test cases for a problem and runs a user&#39;s solution program on all these test cases so that no time is wasted on manual checking of the solution.

 For now the application is for C++ users only.